GAIR-NLP/benbench/README.md

 ## 🥳Citation

-If you find our work useful or use MathPile, please cite our paper:
+If you find our work useful, please cite our paper:

 ```